Avraham Kalmanowitz: Entering the rabbinate

 In 1913, Kalmanowitz married Rochel the granddaughter of Betzalel Hakohen, a dayan (rabbinical court judge) in Vilna.
 In 1916 Kalmanowitz founded a Talmud Torah in Rakaŭ on the Polish-Russian border and, in 1918, a yeshiva.

 Kalmanowitz became a central rabbinic figure and communal leader, working on behalf of refugees and Jews in difficult straits.
 In 1914, when Rakaŭ was flooded with thousands of refugees fleeing Russia with the outbreak of World War I, Kalmanowitz founded a rescue organization that furnished food and clothing.
 During the Bolshevik Revolution, he aided Jews arrested by the Bolsheviks and was subsequently arrested and imprisoned in Minsk.
 Later he assisted Rabbi Chaim Ozer Grodzinski in the running of the latter's Vaad Hayeshivos, which provided financial aid and support to European yeshivas and their students.
 In 1928 Kalmanowitz helped Grodzinski found a kollel in Vilna called Ateret Zvi, and served as rosh kollel (dean) for its first year of operation.
 Afterwards he helped move it to Otvosk, where it operated until 1934.

 In 1926, Kalmanowitz was elected honorary president of the Mir yeshiva and began fund-raising for this institution in the United States.
 During the 1930s, he applied for and received U.S. citizenship and a passport.

 In 1929, he accepted the position of Rav and av beis din (head of the rabbinical court) of Tykocin (Tiktin), and established a yeshiva in that town.
 He was also a member of the Moetzes Gedolei HaTorah (Council of Torah Sages) of the World Agudath Israel.
-He was forced to flee Tiktin for Bialystok after stopping a pogrom planned by local anti-Semitic elements, who slandered him to the local authorities.
+He was forced to flee Tiktin for Białystok after stopping a pogrom planned by local anti-Semitic elements, who slandered him to the local authorities.